Aider vs Amazon Q Developer

 - Can I use Amazon Q Developer for free?

-- Yes, Amazon Q Developer has a free tier available: Free tier available; Pro starts at $19/user/month.
+- Yes, Amazon Q Developer has a free tier available: Free tier ($0, 50 agentic requests/month) + Pro $19/user/month (higher limits + admin controls).
 You can start without a credit card and upgrade when ready.

 In summary, Aider vs Amazon Q Developer comes down to how you prioritize speed, AI assistance, and pricing flexibility.
-Scan the feature showdown, Vibe Score charts, and FAQs to match your workflow, then jump into the free trials to feel which experience delivers the best vibe.
+Scan the feature showdown and FAQs to match your workflow, then jump into the free trials to feel which experience delivers the best vibe.

 Looking for more options?